1a1a11a/PyMimircache/docs/User/intro.rst

 The target users of PyMimircache are **researchers** and **system administrators**.
 The goal behind PyMimircache is to provide a platform that

-- allow **researchers** to study and design cache replacement algorithms easily and efficiently.
+- allow **researchers** to study and design cache easily and efficiently.
 - allow **system administrators** to analyze and visualize their cache performance easily and efficiently.

 The KEY philosophy is that we would like to design a cache analysis platform that is **efficient**, **flexible** and **easy to use**.
-With two in mind, we designed PyMimircache in Python3 for easy use and we implemented state-of-the-art algorithms in C as backend for efficiency.
-However, PyMimircache can also be used without C backend, in other words, PyMimircache depends on CMimircache (backend), but you can either of them independently.
+With these in mind, we designed PyMimircache in Python3 for easy usage and we implemented state-of-the-art algorithms in C as backend for efficiency.
+However, PyMimircache can also be used without C backend, in other words, PyMimircache depends on CMimircache (backend), but you can use either of them independently.
+Besides, PyMimircache allows user to plug in external reader for reading special data and allows user to write their own cache replacement algorithm easily.

 Evaluate and Design Algorithm